Mister-Stan/prework-study-guide/README.md

   # Prework Study Guide Webpage

 ## Description
- This study guide was created for boot camp students who were going through the prework.It contains notes on HTML, CSS, Git, and JavaScript.
+ This study guide was created for bootcamp students who were going through the prework.It contains notes on HTML, CSS, Git, and JavaScript.

 ## Installation